DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 #### Configuring the kernel

 Fortunately, the default config will almost work.
-First, you need to apply the default config with this command:
+First, you need to apply the default config.

 ```bash
 make defconfig ARCH=um